gdsvn/isci-github/CC-Executive-Summary-Group2.md

 ![IMG_0929](https://user-images.githubusercontent.com/94807631/142788932-bdc383c5-9ef3-4ce2-89c1-c3a59b2b7b6f.jpeg)

-*Figure 1: Summary of the different solutions investogated that could be used to accelerate decarbonisation across the globe.*
+*Figure 1: Summary of the different solutions investigated that could be used to accelerate decarbonisation across the globe.*

 ## Works Cited